zonemaster/zonemaster/docs/internal/requirements/CLI-Combined-Requirements.md

 - [2.5] The CLI MUST be able to run with a user-provided locale (language).
 A default SHOULD be used if none is provided.
-- [2.6] The user MUST be able to specify name servers and corresponding IP-adresses as input for undelegated test purposes.
+- [2.6] The user MUST be able to specify name servers and corresponding IP-addresses as input for undelegated test purposes.
 - [2.8] The user MUST be able to specify DS-data as input to be able to test DNSSEC fully even for undelegated domains.
 - [2.9] The user MUST specify no more than one domain to test.